Use PowerShell scripts on Windows 10/11 devices in Intune

 Issue: Intune management extension doesn't download

-- The device isn't joined to Azure AD.
+- The device isn't joined to Microsoft Entra ID.
 Be sure the devices meet the prerequisites (in this article).

 - There are no PowerShell scripts or Win32 apps assigned to the groups that the user or device belongs.